The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning

 \subsubsection{Estimating the Surface Geometry}

 \seclabel{surf-geom}

-The surface geometry around a frontier point is estimated by an eigendecomposition of measurements within an $r$-radius of the frontier.
-This produces a planar estimate defined by three orthogonal vectors.
-Each vector defines one component of the local surface geometry \figref{surf}.
+The surface geometry around a frontier point is estimated by an eigendecomposition of the neighbouring measurements within an $r$-radius.
+This produces a planar estimate defined by three orthogonal vectors, each of which describes one component of the local surface geometry \figref{surf}.

 \talgmref{est-geom} presents the estimation of local surface geometry.
 A planar estimate of the local geometry around a frontier point, $\mathbf{f}$, is computed from a matrix representation, $\mathbf{D} \in \mathbb{R}^{3 \times |N_\mathbf{f}|}$, of its neighbours, $N_\frontp$ (Lines 1--2).
 A covariance matrix, $\mathbf{A}$, is computed from the neighbourhood matrix and an eigendecomposition is performed to produce a set of eigenvalues, $\Lambda$, and associated eigenvectors, $\Upsilon$, that satisfy the eigenequation (Lines 3--5).